*The contents of this article are human-created.*

 - Mix well and keep folding the dough until it begins to form into one large ball.
 With your hands, kneed it all together and roll it into a ball.

-- Once your baking sheet is full, place it in the oven and bake for 8 to 10 minutes.
+- Space the cookies about ½ an inch apart until the baking sheet is full.
+Then, place it in the oven and bake the cookies for 8 to 10 minutes or until the edges begin to brown.

 Megan says